bitcoincashorg/bitcoincash.org/spec/2018-nov-upgrade.md

 ## References

 [1] Median Time Past is described in [bitcoin.it wiki](https://en.bitcoin.it/wiki/Block_timestamp).
-It is guaranteed by consensus trules to be monotonically increasing.
+It is guaranteed by consensus rules to be monotonically increasing.

 [2] https://github.com/bitcoincashorg/bitcoincash.org/blob/master/spec/op_checkdatasig.md